Zink77/JJ-NumberAnalyzer/README.md

 * The number of integers to gather
     - To change this value
         1. Find the line that reads (int i = 0; i < 9; i++)
-        2. Change the evalulation statement from 1 < 9, to whatever upper boundary your desire NOTE: The upper boundary will gather 1 more than the digit you enter, example: if your enter 9 then the program will gather 10 integers, enter 11 and the program will gather 12
+        2. Change the evaulation statement from 1 < 9, to whatever upper boundary your desire NOTE: The upper boundary will gather 1 more than the digit you enter, example: if your enter 9 then the program will gather 10 integers, enter 11 and the program will gather 12

 ## Support